itorgov/pig-game/README.md

     npm install -g live-server

-The just run the game by running this command in the root folder of this project:
+Then just run the game by running this command in the root folder of this project:

     npm start